 ● Zein-o-Din Caravanserai

-On day 8, after breakfast, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
+Today, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
 Dolat Abad Garden, which is registered in UNESCO World Heritage Sites, has the tallest wind catcher in the world.
-After lunch, we’ll visit the Zoroastrian Towers of Silence (dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
+After lunch, we’ll visit the Zoroastrian Towers of Silence (Dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
 Our experience of silence reaches its peak when we stay in a caravanserai situated on the ancient Silk Road for the night: Zein-o-Din Caravanserai.
-The clear starry night sky and the tranquility of the surrounding desert are the most noticeable qualities of its ambience.
+The clear starry night sky and the tranquility of the surrounding desert are the most noticeable qualities of its ambiance.

 ● Ganjali Khan Complex